Skip to Content

 At 648 metres high, Fleetwith Pike is a whopping 200 metres taller than Catbells.
 It also requires a bit more technical ability since there is a fair bit of scrambling involved.

 Those keen on the challenge are in for a real treat.
-Not only is the trail intrepid and exciting, but the view from the top is out of this world.
+Not only is the trail adventurous and exciting, but the view from the top is out of this world.

 We ascended the mountain via Fleetwith edge.
 This is the steeper route to the summit and involves using both your hands and legs at various sections.